Azure/template-analyzer/docs/built-in-bpa-rules.md

 **Recommendation**: To [enable diagnostic logging](https://docs.microsoft.com/en-us/azure/app-service/troubleshoot-diagnostic-logs), in the [Microsoft.Web/sites/config resource properties](https://docs.microsoft.com/en-us/azure/templates/microsoft.web/sites/config-web?tabs=json#SiteConfig), add (or update) the *detailedErrorLoggingEnabled*, *httpLoggingEnabled*, and *requestTracingEnabled* properties, setting their values to `true`.

+## FTPS only should be required in your Web App
+Enable FTPS enforcement for enhanced security.

+**Recommendation**: To [enforce FTPS](https://docs.microsoft.com/en-us/azure/app-service/deploy-ftp?tabs=portal#enforce-ftps), in the [Microsoft.Web/sites/config resource properties](https://docs.microsoft.com/en-us/azure/templates/microsoft.web/sites/config-web?tabs=json#SiteConfig), add (or update) the *ftpsState* property, setting its value to `"FtpsOnly"` or `"Disabled"` if you don't need FTPS enabled.

 ## Function App Should Only Be Accessible Over HTTPS
 Function apps should require HTTPS to ensure connections are made to the expected server and data in transit is protected from network layer eavesdropping attacks.